 victims, was nevertheless part of the natural healing process.

-(What does NASA stand for-Need Another Seven Astronauts was among
+('What does NASA stand for-Need Another Seven Astronauts' was

 The deaths of the crew initially seemed instantaneous, with no time to execute any kind of escape option even if one had been built into the vehicle.
 Early reports suggested that no abnormal telemetry was received before the blast, and early fears were expressed of insufficient clues being available.
 As the details of the accident emerged the culpability of the Solid Rocket booster, used in wet and cold conditions beyond its design specifications, was revealed.
 The surprising robustness of the crew cabin under such circumstances was another revelation.